ios1ph/BitMono/docs/source/developers/configuration.rst

 =============

 Injecting Configuration(s) in Protection constructor.
-BitMono have such configuartions and all of them you can inject in your protection constructor:
+ObscuraX have such configuartions and all of them you can inject in your protection constructor:

 - ProtectionSettings
 - CriticalsSettings